MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tableno-property.md

 The signature of the `OnRun` trigger is `OnRun(var Rec : Record Item)`.

-If you specify a table number for this property, then you can use the CurrRec global variable in the codeunit and use the [Codeunit.RUN Method \(Codeunit\)](../methods/devenv-codeunit.RUN-method-codeunit.md) to execute the codeunit.
+You can then use the `Rec` variable in the codeunit, and use the [Codeunit.RUN Method \(Codeunit\)](../methods/devenv-codeunit.RUN-method-codeunit.md) to execute the codeunit.

 ## See Also
  [Codeunit.RUN Method \(Codeunit\)](../methods/devenv-codeunit.RUN-method-codeunit.md)